Inverting the coupling of the signed Gausssian free field with a loop soup: Le Jan's and Lupu's isomorphisms

-where "$\sharp~\text{clusters}$" denotes the number of clusters created by open edges.
+where "$\#\text{clusters}$" denotes the number of clusters created by open edges.

-The well-known FK-Ising and Ising coupling reads as follows. \begin{proposition}[FK-Ising and Ising coupling] Given an FK-Ising model, sample on each cluster an independent uniformly distributed spin.
+The Edwards-Sokal \cite{EdwardsSokal88Ising} coupling between FK-Ising and spin Ising reads as follows: \begin{theorem}[\textbf{Edwards-Sokal coupling}] Given an FK-Ising model, sample on each cluster an independent uniformly distributed spin.
 The spins are then distributed according to the Ising model.
-Conversely, given a spins configuration $\hat{\sigma}$ following the Ising distribution, consider each edge $e$, such that $\hat{\sigma}_{e_{-}}\hat{\sigma}_{e_{+}}<0$, closed, and each edge $e$, such that $\hat{\sigma}_{e_{-}}\hat{\sigma}_{e_{+}}>0$ open with probability $1-e^{-2J_{e}}$.
+Conversely, given a spin configuration $\hat{\sigma}$ following the Ising distribution, consider each edge $e$, such that $\hat{\sigma}_{e_{-}}\hat{\sigma}_{e_{+}}<0$, closed, and each edge $e$, such that $\hat{\sigma}_{e_{-}}\hat{\sigma}_{e_{+}}>0$ open with probability $1-e^{-2J_{e}}$.
 Then the open edges are distributed according to the FK-Ising model.
-The two couplings between FK-Ising and Ising are the same. \end{proposition}
+The two couplings between FK-Ising and spin Ising are the same. \end{theorem}

 Consider the GFF $\varphi$ on $\mathcal{G}$ distributed according to $P_{\varphi}$.
 Let $J_{e}(\vert\varphi\vert)$ be the random interaction constants